dustinpfister/blog_posts/_posts/vuejs-bind.md

 Binding text is one thing but what about attributes ans raw html, well lets take at some more examples that involve binding in vuejs.

-## 2 - Attribute vue bind directive for element attributes
+## 2 - Vue bind directive for element attributes

 When it comes to binding a value in the vue data object to a text node that can be done with the mustache syntax just fine, but it will not aways work out so great when attempting to bind a value to an html element attribute value in a template.
 If you are running into trouble with that one you will want to check out the v-bind directive.
 So lets look at a few examples of this dirrective wyhen it comes to working with element attribute values in a template, rater than text nodes.